JuliaCI/BenchmarkTools.jl/doc/manual.md

 BenchmarkTools.BenchmarkGroup:
   tags: []

-# These tags are useful for filtering BenchmarkGroups, which is described in a later section
+# These tags are useful for filtering BenchmarkGroups, which we'll cover in a later section
 julia> groups["eig"] = BenchmarkGroup("linalg", "factorization", "math")
 BenchmarkTools.BenchmarkGroup:
   tags: ["linalg", "factorization", "math"]